Azure-Samples/communication-services-dotnet-quickstarts/SendEmailAdvanced/README.md

 ## Code structure

 - ./SendEmailPlainText/Program.cs: Entry point for sending plain text email.
-- ./SendEmailToMultipleRecipients/Program.cs: Entry point for sending email to multiple recipients.
 - ./SendEmailWithAttachments/Program.cs: Entry point for sending email with attachments.
+- ./SendEmailWithManualPollingForStatus/Program.cs: Entry point for sending emails and manually poll for the email send status.
+- ./SendHighImportanceEmailToMultipleRecipients/Program.cs: Entry point for sending high importance email to multiple recipients.

 ## Before running the sample for the first time